AWeinb/SimplerLandmassBlueprints/README.md

 - The Unreal Engine 5.x
 - The Landmass Plugin

+The last commit contains a demo project with a demo map.
+Maybe it works, maybe it doesnt.
+No warranties.

 ## Description
 My initial painpoint was that the usual auto-paint approach for landscapes was not allowing me to use the grass tool because no